bmake/gitSparql/README.md

 # gitSparql

-Update data in SPARQL-Endpoint with Webhook
+Update data in SPARQL-Endpoint with Webhook.

+config.php is automatically generated at first start.
+It contains the automatic generated secret.

 ## Parameters
 - secret: Secret as configured in application